MasterKinjalk/Regex-Practice-App/README.md

 3. View processed content and switch to the RegexApp for pattern matching.
 4. Enter regex patterns in the RegexApp to search for matches.

 ## Dependencies

 - Tkinter: Python's standard GUI library.
 - tkinterdnd2: A Tkinter extension for drag-and-drop functionality.
 - pdfplumber: A library for extracting text content from PDF files.

+## How to Run

+Follow these steps to run the File Processor and RegexApp:

+1. Install dependencies using pip:

+    ```bash
+    pip install -r requirements.txt
+    ```

+2. Run the main script:

+    ```bash
+    python main.py
+    ```

+Ensure that you have Python installed on your machine.

 ## Notes